The Cartels and Leniency Review: Argentina

 The logic behind the pecuniary fine is that the imposition and the amount of the fine act as disincentives for those considering engaging in anticompetitive conduct.

-In the event of a recurrence of unlawful activity, the fine could be doubled.
-Without prejudice to other penalties that may be related to the activity, when verified acts that constitute a cartel case, or where it is noted that a monopolistic or oligopolistic position in violation of the provisions of the Antitrust Law has been acquired or consolidated, the competent authority, currently the Secretariat, may enforce conditions that have the aim of neutralising the distortional effects that the activity has had on competition, or appeal to a judge to have the offending companies dissolved, liquidated, decentralised or divided.
+In the event of the recurrence of unlawful activity, the fine could be doubled.
+Without prejudice to other penalties applicable to the activity, where verified acts are deemed to constitute cartel conduct, or where a monopolistic or oligopolistic position has been acquired or consolidated in violation of the provisions of the Antitrust Law, the competent authority (currently the Secretariat) may impose conditions to neutralise the distortional effects of the activity on competition or appeal to a judge to have the offending companies dissolved, liquidated, decentralised or divided.